CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 Especially in the field of information technology, many authorities and companies are faced with the challenge of correctly and promptly adopting the necessary changes to the components of their system landscape due to the ever-accelerating development and increasing demands of users.
 Experience in government agencies and companies shows that security holes or malfunctions are often the result of incorrect or missing changes.

 This document demonstrates how to build a well-functioning patch and change management in an institution.
 It also describes how the process can be controlled and optimized so that disruptions in operation can be avoided and security gaps can be minimized and eliminated in a timely manner.
 The descriptions focus on the IT operation, but can also be implemented analogously in other business processes.
-The term change management in this module refers to the task of planning and controlling changes.
+In this module, the term change management refers to the task of planning and controlling changes.
 Patch management is a part of change management that aims at updating software and should always be applied.

 ### 1.2 Life cycle